Why Does My Dog’s Breath Smell Like Fish? 3 Reasons & What to Do

 The 3 Reasons Dog’s Breath Smells Like Fish

 Your dog’s breath might smell like fish because your pet food contains fish among the ingredients.
-Omega fats are an increasingly popular and healthy ingredient in pet food.
-Each year more companies add it to their recipes, and the majority of omega fats come from fish oil.
+Fish oil is an increasingly popular and healthy ingredient in pet food.
+Each year, more companies add it to their recipes to provide them with an extra source of omega-3 fatty acids.
 Even if you feed your dog chicken or turkey dinners, there may be fish oil in the food that’s causing your dog’s breath to stink.
-Look over the ingredients of the food you provide, including the treats to look for fish or omega fats.
-Omega fats can be in wet or dry dog food.
+Look over the ingredients of the food you provide, including the treats to look for fish oil or omega-3 fatty acids.
+This applies to both wet and dry dog food.

 What Can I Do About My Dog’s Breath